-In this chapter, we will explain each web management page of the web-based console configuration.
-Moxa's easy-to-use management functions will help you set up your AWK-4131A, as well as establish and maintain your wireless network easily.
+In this chapter, we explain all aspects of web-based console configuration.
+Moxa's easy-to-use management functions help you set up your AWK-3131A and make it easy to establish and maintain your wireless network.

-Configuration by Web Browser
+Web Browser Configuration

-Moxa AWK-4131A's web browser interface provides a convenient way to modify its configuration and access the built-in monitoring and network administration functions.
+Moxa AWK-3131A's web browser interface provides a convenient way to modify its configuration and access the built-in monitoring and network administration functions.
 The recommended web browser is Chrome version 109.0.5414.120 (Official Build, 64-bit).

-To use the AWK-4131A's management and monitoring functions from a PC host connected to the same LAN as the AWK-4131A, you must make sure that the PC host and AWK-4131A are on the same logical subnet.
-Similarly, if the AWK-4131A is configured for other VLAN settings, you must make sure your PC host is on the management VLAN.
+To use the AWK-3131A's management and monitoring functions from a PC host connected to the same LAN as the AWK-3131A, you must make sure that the PC host and the AWK-3131A are on the same logical subnet.
+Similarly, if the AWK-3131A is configured for other VLAN settings, you must make sure your PC host is on the management VLAN.

-The Moxa AWK-4131A's default IP address is 192.168.127.253.
+Moxa AWK-3131A's default IP is 192.168.127.253.

-Follow the steps below to access the AWK-4131A's web-based console management.
+Follow these steps to access the AWK-3131A's web-based console management interface.

-1. Open your web browser (ex.
-Internet Explorer) and type the AWK-4131A's IP address in the address field.
+1. Open your web browser (e.g., Internet Explorer) and type the AWK-3131A's IP address in the address field.
 Press Enter to establish the connection.

-2. The Web Console Login page will open.
-Enter the password (User Name is set as admin; the default password is moxa if a new password has not been set.) and then click Login to continue.
+The Web Console Login page will open.
+Enter the password (default Username = admin; default Password = moxa) and then click Login to continue.

-You may need to wait a few moments for the web page to download onto your computer.
-Please note that the model name and IP address of your AWK-4131A are both shown in the title of the web page.
-This information can help you identify multiple AWK-4131A units.
+3. You may need to wait a few moments for the web page to download to your computer.
+Note that the Model name and IP address of your AWK-3131A are both shown in the title bar of the web page.
+This information can be used to help you identify multiple AWK-3131A units.